pagaleve/example-checkout-react-native/README.md

 Simulation environment for creating a fake store and payment simulation

-<a href="https://sandbox-checkout.pagaleve.io/simulate?bypass=1&individualId=98765432100"> Click here to simulate a successful payment </a>
+<a href="https://sandbox-checkout.pagaleve.io/simulate?bypass=1&individualId=98765432100" target="_blank"> Click here to simulate a successful payment </a>

 ## Folders